lowfatcode/alright-fonts/README.md

 *There are currently no flags and this feature is reserved for future use.*

-### Glyphs
+### Glyph dictionary

-Following the header is the glyph data which contains entries for all of the glyphs sorted by their utf-8 codepoint or ascii character code.
+Following the header is the glyph dictionary which contains entries for all of the glyphs sorted by their utf-8 codepoint or ascii character code.

-Each entry includes the character codepoint, some basic metrics, and its contour data.
+Each entry includes the character codepoint, some basic metrics, and length of its contour data.

 > The inclusion of bounding box and advance metrics makes it very performant to calculate the bounds of a piece of text (there is no need to interrogate the contour data).

-Glyph metrics and contour coordinates are either one or two bytes values depending on the `scale` being used - if `scale <= 7` then the values are a single byte, otherwise they are two bytes.

 The glyphs are laid out one after another in the file: